 Prepare your documents

-Before getting whichever COVID-19 vaccine you opt for and depending on your country’s regulations, you may have to prepare some documents to prove eligibility.
+Before getting whichever COVID-19 vaccine you opt for, you may have to prepare some documents to prove eligibility, depending on your country’s regulations.

 At the very least, you should bring some source of identification to prove your age, name, and some health documents to show that you do not have underlying health problems that can lead to further complications.